Uncompromising commitment to fighting climate change

 Topic relevant to climate change Details Lenzing Group Contribution

-Production of natural fibers Use of fossil fuels For production of agrochemicals and fuels for machinery The climate change impacts of the final products can be reduced by blending with wood-based fibers.
+Production of natural fibers Use of fossil fuels For production of agrochemicals and fuels for machinery The climate change impacts of the final products can be reduced by blending with regenerated cellulosic fibers.

-Agricultural emissions N₂O from fertilizers, methane from animals The climate change impacts of the final products can be reduced by blending with wood-based fibers.
+Agricultural emissions N₂O from fertilizers, methane from animals The climate change impacts of the final products can be reduced by blending with regenerated cellulosic fibers.

-Production of synthetic fibers Use of fossil fuels For energy and as a material basis The climate change impacts of the final products can be reduced by replacing synthetic fibers with wood-based ones.
+Production of synthetic fibers Use of fossil fuels For energy and as a material basis The climate change impacts of the final products can be reduced by replacing synthetic fibers with regenerated cellulosic ones.

 Production of chemicals Use of fossil fuels For energy and as a material basis Biobased biorefinery products from Lenzing pulp mills replace products from fossil sources: LENZING™ Acetic Acid Biobased, furfural, etc.